 You must be in Australia for the grant of this visa (cl 786.411).
 If granted this visa, you must notify the Department of Immigration (Department of Home Affairs) of any change to your address at least 2 days before the change (cl.
 786.611).
 In addition, you must not become involved in any disruptive, or violence, that may be a threat to the welfare of the community or a group in the community (cl.
 786.612).

-Australian migration law is complex and difficult to understand, contact our immigration lawyer for a free 15 minutes consultation to help you under subclass 786 Temporary (Humanitarian Concern) visa or explore other visas or click here to find answers to your questions or click here to find out how you can apply.
+Australian migration law is complex and difficult to understand, contact our immigration lawyer for a consultation (fee applies) to help you under subclass 786 Temporary (Humanitarian Concern) visa or explore other visas or click here to find answers to your questions or click here to find out how you can apply.

 041 222 4020 or WeChat: AUDvisa